zakkolar/io.zak/_posts/2019-05-26-snip-materials-into-google-forms/2019-05-26-snip-materials-into-google-forms.md

   - Snip Add-on
 ---

 Google Forms is an awesome tool for creating online assignments.
-It's easy to set up and share and the responses are stored in one convenient place.
+It's easy to set up and share.
+The responses are stored in one convenient place.
 It's a great option for digitizing previously paper-based assignments and quizzes.

 However, print materials that have images or diagrams can pose a problem for Google Forms.
 Maybe students need to refer to a diagram of a cell to answer a question or choose the graph that best represents a given equation.
 If these graphics exist on a piece of paper or even a digital version of an assignment, how can you get them into Google Forms in an efficient way?

 ## Snip add-on

 My Snip add-on helps you quickly "snip" one or more sections of an image to use in Google Forms.
-The process is pretty simple:
+The process is simple:

 1. Choose an image of an existing assignment from your Google Drive (or upload a new one)
 2. Use the snipping tool to save one or more images/diagrams from your assignment into your Google Drive